EDGE

 Market Mapping

 Neobanks that provide digital banking services and target the B2C segment account for the majority of companies in the industry hub.
 Within the B2C segment, disruptors can be classified further based on the type of individuals targeted.
-Some of the older, more established growth-stage neobanks, such as Nubank, Revolut, and Chime, focused on differentiating themselves by offering attractive product features such as high-yielding savings accounts, faster paychecks, and access to credit products, thus catering to a broad market.
-Newer neobanks that have emerged over the past two to three years have focused on carving a niche for themselves by focusing on specific consumer segments, such as teens or ethnic minorities.
-Similarly, players in the B2B segment have also increasingly focused on serving specific customers within the segment, such as freelancers.
+The more established expansion -stage neobanks, such as Nubank, Revolut, and Chime, focused on differentiating themselves by offering attractive product features such as high-yielding savings accounts with no fees, faster paychecks, access to credit products without the need for credit score checks, as well as investing platforms.
+While newer neobanks have focused on carving a niche for themselves by focusing on specific consumer segments, such as teens or ethnic minorities such as Alpian.
+Similarly, players in the B2B segment have increasingly focused on serving specific customers within the segment, such as SMEs and freelancers.

-Incumbents mostly comprise large, established banks that have entered the neobank space mainly through the in-house development of digital-only solutions.
-Unlike the disruptors, incumbents appear to be equally focused on the B2C and B2B segments rather than just the B2C segment.
+Incumbents mostly comprise large, established banks, as well as other financial services companies that have entered the neobank space primarily through in-house development of digital-only solutions.
+Additionally, some incumbents have acquired startups to broaden and enhance their product offerings.

 Incumbents